Enchanted Valley Chalet

 Unfortunately, the Quinault River has continued to move in the valley and as of March 2019, the river bank has once again eroded to within approximately 5 feet of the Chalet.

 In May 2020, National Park Service released an environmental assessment about the future of the Enchanted Valley Chalet which recommends that the building be dismantled and removed from the Valley.
 Olympic National Park staff hosted a virtual public meeting on July 15 and shared what they are planning, answered questions, and provided information about the process.
-They are accepting further public comment on the assessment until this Monday, August 31.
-The meeting, along with additional documents and a link to comment, can be found on the project planning website.
+They accepted further public comment on the assessment until August 31.
+Additional documents and a link to comment, can be found on the project planning website.

 If you want a quick primer on the situation, Olympic National Park has released a Frequently Asked Questions document about their assessment.
 If you want a deep dive, you can read the entire environmental assessment document.